 (2) Scheduling your fitness like anything else.
 Discipline leads to freedom and eliminates decisions.

 (3) Joining a group that provides you with the accountability to take action.
 Join the FREE Facebook Community today, and we’ll help you get in the best shape of your life.
-Join the Minimalist Muscle community today.
+Join the Minimalist Muscle today.